gemtunde/taxi-dashboard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# this was was built with:
+# this was built with:

 The react-icons, recharts, styled component,scrollreveal.\
-You may also see package.json sile for other dependencies used.
+You may also see package.json file for other dependencies used.